PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 The bounded Split pass accepts a constant channel axis and no secondary output adapter.
 Multiple outputs from one Split may feed the root Concat; shared application state rewrites the axis and all output metadata exactly once.
-The first bounded Add pass accepts exactly two direct rank-four adapter operands and direct Concat companions.
-Shared-plan cleanup walks Add operand plans and removes every now-dead adapter while retaining public or still-used boundaries.
+The bounded Add pass accepts a depth-guarded Add tree whose leaves are direct rank-four adapters, plus direct Concat companions.
+Shared application state rewrites each Add once.
+Shared-plan cleanup walks nested operand plans and removes every now-dead adapter while retaining public or still-used boundaries.
 The transactional passes
 rewire Concat and bounded branches to NHWC, retain shared/public input adapters, redirect Quantize to one canonical post output, and coalesce